horvathi94/seqmeta/README.md

 ## Setting up locally

-In the local environment only the Flask application and the database container are spined up.
+In the local environment only the Flask application and the database container are spinned up.
 This means that the Flask app container also handles the routing of HTTP traffic.
 This is not recommended for production.

 To run in a local environment run the *docker-compose.local.yaml* file with docker-compose: `docker-compose --env-file run.env --file docker-compose.local.yaml up -d`.

 ## Important!

 1. The MySQL container will take some time to initialize the database.
 To follow the progress use the `docker logs <container-name> --follow` command.
-All tables of the database must be initialized when this process is finished the following message is displayed: *MySQL init process done.
+All tables of the database must be initialized when this process is finished and the following message is displayed: *MySQL init process done.
 Ready for start up.*.
 Sometimes it is necessary to restart the Flask app container as this requires connection to the fully initialized MySQL database.
 For this you can use the `docker restart <app-container-name>` command.
 2. When starting the project locally or in development mode the entrypoint command for the web interface container is `tail -F uwsgi.ini`.
 This means that the Flask server must be started manually via the `docker exec` command from the host machine: `docker exec -it <container-name> python3 wsgi.py`
 To modify this behaviour overwrite the entrypoint command to run the Flask app at startup.
 This can be done by editing the Dockerfile of the web-interface and uncommenting the following line: `CMD ["python3", "./wsgi.py"]`.

 ## Environment variables

-The repo includes a basic configuration file with environment variables *run.env* with detailed explenation for all of them.
+The repo includes a basic configuration file with environment variables *run.env* with detailed explanation for all of them.
 A full list of all available environment variables:
 - **MYSQL_DATABASE** the name of the MySQL database
 - **MYSQL_USER** username for MySQL
 - **MYSQL_PASSWORD** a password for the MySQL user
-- **MYSQL_ROOT_PASSWORD** password for the root user.
+- **MYSQL_ROOT_PASSWORD** password for the root user
-- **HOST_PORT** port on the host machine to which to bind the web application.
+- **HOST_PORT** port on the host machine to which to bind the web application
 - **MYSQL_DATABASE_DIR** the directory on the host machine where the database files is mounted.
-Use this environment variable for persistant data*.
+Use this environment variable for persistent data*.
 - **MYSQL_BACKUPS_DIR** the directory on the host machine where */backups* directory of the container is mounted.
 This directory holds files produced by the *backup.sh* script are stored.
 - **APP_SAMPLES_DIR** the directory on the host machine where the directory of the web interface container is mounted which holds uploaded sequence files.